 Where to Go

-Gambia, South Africa, and Mauritius tend to be visited more by people from the UK, whereas Ghana, Rwanda, and Zimbabwe are more popular among American tourists.
-Seen as this is your first safari, it’s best to choose the most popular regions that fit in with your other parameters.
+For starters, Gambia, South Africa, and Mauritius tend to be visited more by people from the UK, whereas Ghana, Rwanda, and Zimbabwe are more popular among American tourists.
+Seen as this is your first safari, it’s best to choose the most popular regions that fit in with your other interests.

 While some people will insist that you get a more genuine and memorable safari by getting off the beaten path, you’re guaranteed to have a pleasant and accessible trip by going somewhere that’s more ‘touristy’.

 When to Go

 If you want to see as many animals as possible, it’s best to go in the dry season, when water is scarce and wild animals gather around the few sources that still remain.
 The dry season also makes it much easier to get around, as during the rainy season some of the dirt roads can become flooded, making it tough to get from place to place.

 Just remember that the dry season is a peak time for Westerners going for a safari, so your trip may carry a bigger price tag than you’d expect.

 How to Stay Safe

-Nothing will ruin your trip faster than getting ill, so you need to take steps to prevent this.
+Nothing will ruin your trip faster than getting sick, so you need to take steps to prevent this.
 Make sure you get all the necessary vaccinations before your trip, and that you’re using insect repellents and deterrents often.
 You should also pick up any kind of medication you might need well before you head out on your trip.
 Good travel insurance will also come in handy.